Meet The Student Who Went Out So Much He Failed First Year Twice and Got Kicked Out of Uni

 After Nick’s nightmare at York, he managed to get into Newcastle University and switched from Business Management to Marketing.

-Making a new start in a new city and on a new course has been going well so far for him.
+Making a fresh start in a new city and on a different course has been going well for him so far.
 In his first year at Newcastle he had to take 6 modules and has already passed 3 of them.
 He’s now just waiting to find out about the rest, but he thinks he’ll finish the year with at least a high 2:2.
-He reckons it’s gone so much better because he isn’t partying so much.
+Nick thinks things have improved because he isn’t partying so much.

-I suggest that it would never have worked out in York, with all the friends he had there tempting him to go out, and that he should perhaps have started somewhere else in the first place.
+I suggest that it would never have worked out in York, with all the friends he had there tempting him to go out.
+I tell Nick that, perhaps, it would’ve been better to have started somewhere else in the first place.

 He disagrees: “Yes, but I could have fought [those temptations].
 I would choose York if I had the chance to do it all over again,” he continues, “York wasn’t the problem, my attitude was.
 I was lazy and I underestimated the outcome.”